Some remarks on Folkman graphs for triangles: Abstract

 \section{Abstract}

 Folkman's theorem asserts the existence of graphs $G$ which are $K_4$-free, but which have the property that every two-coloring of $E(G)$ contains a monochromatic triangle.
-The quantitative aspects of $f(2,3,4)$, the least $n$ such that there exists an $n$-vertex graph with both properties above, are notoriously difficult; a series of improvements over the span of two decades witnessed the solution to two \$100 Erd\H{o}s problems, and the current record due to Lange, Radziszowski, and Xu now stands at $f(2,3,4) \leq 786$, the proof of which is computer-assisted.
+The quantitative aspects of $f(2,3,4)$, the least $n$ such that there exists an $n$-vertex graph with both properties above, are notoriously difficult; a series of improvements over the span of two decades witnessed the solution to two \$100 Erd\H{o}s problems, and the current record due to Lange, Radziszowski, and Xu now stands at $f(2,3,4) \leq 786$, with another \$100 problem of Graham asking for a proof that $f(2,3,4) < 100$.

-In this paper, we study Folkman-like properties of a sequence $H_q$ of finite geometric graphs constructed using Hermitian unitals over projective planes which were instrumental in the recent Mattheus--Verstra\"ete breakthrough on off-diagonal Ramsey numbers.
-We show that for all prime powers $q \geq 4$, there exists a subset $\scT_q$ of triangles in $H_q$ such that no four span a $K_4$ in $H_q$, but every two-coloring of $E(H_q)$ induces a monochromatic triangle in $\scT_q$.
-For $q=4$, this gives a graph on $208$ vertices with this ``quasi-Folkman" property.
-Moreover, we show that a certain random alteration of $H_q$ which destroys all of its $K_4$'s will, for large $q$, maintain the Ramsey property with high probability.
+In this paper, we study Folkman-like properties of a sequence $H_q$ of finite geometric graphs constructed using Hermitian unitals in projective planes and present some evidence that the graph $H_3$, which has 63 vertices, might contain a Folkman graph as a proper subgraph.
+More precisely, we first prove that for all prime powers $q \geq 3$, there exists a system $\mathscr{T}_q$ of triangles in $H_q$ such that no four span a $K_4$ in $H_q$, but every two-coloring of $E(H_q)$ induces a monochromatic triangle in $\mathscr{T}_q$.
+We then show that a certain random alteration of $H_q$ which destroys all of its $K_4$'s will, for large $q$, maintain the Ramsey property with high probability.